Model order reduction for random nonlinear dynamical systems and low-dimensional representations for their quantities of interest: Introduction

 \section{Introduction}

 Mathematical modelling often generates dynamical systems of ordinary differential equations (ODEs) or differential algebraic equations (DAEs) in science and engineering.
 A quantity of interest (QoI) is defined by the state variables or inner variables.
-Several sources of uncertainties may affect the included parameters like modelling errors and measurement errors, for example.
-In uncertainty quantification, a common approach is the substitution of uncertain parameters by random variables, see~\cite{sullivan,xiu-book}.
+Multiple sources of uncertainties may affect the included parameters like modelling errors and measurement errors, for example.
+Several techniques have been developed to quantify the effects of those uncertainties in the model predictions, see~\cite{klir-wierman,sullivan,xiu-book}.
+A common approach is the substitution of uncertain parameters by random variables.
 Numerical methods often apply orthogonal expansions with unknown coefficient functions and predetermined random-dependent basis functions.
-The stochastic Galerkin method results in a larger coupled dynamical system.
-A stochastic collocation technique using a quadrature rule or a sampling method can be written as a single large weakly coupled dynamical system, see~\cite{pulch17}.
+The stochastic Galerkin method (intrusive method) produces a larger coupled dynamical system.
+A stochastic collocation technique (non-intrusive method) using a quadrature rule or a sampling method can be written as a single large weakly coupled dynamical system, see~\cite{pulch17}.

 A low-dimensional approximation of the random QoI often exists, where only a few basis functions are required for a sufficiently accurate representation.
-In a certain context, the representation can be interpreted as a sparse approximation.
+In a specific context, the representation can be interpreted as a sparse approximation.
 Such low-dimensional representations have been computed by different methods like least angle regression~\cite{blatman}, sparse grid quadrature~\cite{conrad-marzouk}, compressed sensing~\cite{doostan} and $\ell_1$-minimisation~\cite{jakeman2015,jakeman2016}.
 Stochastic reduced bases were investigated for random linear systems of algebraic equations in~\cite{nair,sachdeva}.